Odisha train tragedy: World leaders extend support to India, condole loss of lives | Politics

 - Country:

-Leaders from across the world, including Japanese Prime Minister Fumio Kishida and Canadian Prime Minister Justin Trudeau, have expressed their deepest condolences to the families and the Government of India for the triple train crash that took place in Odisha in which at least 261 people were killed.
+World leaders, including Russian President Vladimir Putin, British Prime Minister Rishi Sunak and Japanese Prime Minister Fumio Kishida, expressed their condolences to the families and the Government of India on Saturday over one of the country's worst train accidents that killed at least 261 people.

 The accident, involving three trains, is one of the worst in the country and took place in Odisha's Balasore district on Friday night.
 The accident also injured more than 900 people.

+UK Prime Minister Sunak extended his heartfelt support and admiration to the survivors and those working tirelessly in the rescue operations.

+"My thoughts and prayers are with @narendramodi and with all affected by the tragic events in Odisha.
+My deepest condolences to the family and friends of those killed, and my heartfelt support and admiration to the survivors and those working tirelessly to respond," Sunak tweeted.

-Japan's Prime Minister Kishida sent a condolence message to Prime Minister Narendra Modi following the train accident.
+Japan's Prime Minister Kishida sent a condolence message to Prime Minister Modi following the train accident.

 ''I am deeply saddened by the news of the loss of many precious lives and the injuries in the train accident in the State of Odisha.
 On behalf of the Government of Japan and its people, I would like to express our heartfelt condolences to those who lost their lives and their bereaved families.
 I also pray for the speedy recovery of those who were injured,'' Kishida said in a statement.